Eena contemplated Shanks’ story as she slouched on the edge of the

 lightened again, and her fingers moved to comb through his fur.

-who, only moments ago, had severely berated her.
-Eena watched him cross the room to her side
+only moments ago, had severely berated her.
+Eena watched him cross the room to her

 “I see you finally made friends,” he said.